‘I’ve had enough’: Exeter students call out TP ticket re-sellers’ ‘predatory’ behaviour

 So, we asked Exeter Uni students their opinion on Overheard and their response to the rising problems we’re seeing on the page.

-One student told The Exeter Tab that they feel like an “FBI agent” when trying to figure out if a ticket-seller is a scammer, saying: “Trying to get Timepiece tickets on Overheard is an absolute joke”.
+Another student spoke to The Exeter Tab, saying they feel like an “FBI agent” when trying to figure out if a ticket-seller is a scammer, saying: “Trying to get Timepiece tickets on Overheard is an absolute joke”.

 This has been reiterated by a second-year student who added: “The way that students try to rip off other students is insane”.